openHPI/poseidon/docs/configuration.md

 ## Poseidon

 The file `config/config.go` contains a configuration struct containing all possible configuration options for Poseidon.
 The file also defines default values for most of the configuration options.
 The options *can* be overridden with a yaml configuration file whose path can be configured with the flag `-config`.
 By default, Poseidon searches for `configuration.yaml` in the working directory. `configuration.example.yaml` is an example for a configuration file and contains explanations for all options.
+The keys of the options specified in the configuration file must be written in lowercase.
 The options *can* also be overridden by environment variables.
 Currently, only the Go types `string`, `int`, `bool` and `struct` (nested) are implemented.
 The name of the environment variable is constructed as follows: `POSEIDON_(<name of nested struct>_)*<name of field>` (all letters are uppercase).

 The precedence of configuration possibilities is:

 1. Environment variables
-1. Configuration file
+2. Configuration file
-1. Default values
+3. Default values

 If a value is not specified, the value of the subsequent possibility is used.